rage2274/Plugbot/README.md

-## We're up and running again.
-Just clear your browser's cache and it should be set.
-Thanks Nicolas!
+## When in doubt, clear your cache.
+Also, website coming soon, I have a personal domain setup, just need to buy an RPI.

 ## Plug.bot

 A collection of extensions to the growing online DJing website, <a href="http://plug.dj">plug.dj</a>.
 The source code is written in JavaScript and uses the Plug.dj API anywhere possible.
 Easily embeddable as a bookmark in your favorite browser.
 Initially inspired by TechGuard's AutoWoot script from April 2012.

-###<strong>I'm running out of ideas about what to add to Plug.bot.
+### <strong>I'm running out of ideas about what to add to Plug.bot.
 If you have any ideas, e-mail me!</strong>

 ### Features List ###